iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 > I'm not from Pennsylvania but this keeps on getting recommended to me.<br> :date: __2021-03-06 19:07:24__

-> You're very stupid if you believe the government's bs.<br> :date: __2021-03-05 16:23:06__

 > Junk.
 Don't waste your time.. also this is the second time I reviewed it my last review also a one star was deleted how ironic.<br> :date: __2021-02-28 21:30:37__

-> Useless to the consumer, IMO.
-The information is sketchy, at best; and, where it truly matters, there is no real information.<br> :date: __2021-02-28 20:38:03__

-> Was OK.
-Now it has Vaccine info and wants my birthday.
-In order to put it in the way you have it set up, I would have to go back on your calendar 67 years, one month at a time (about 800 taps to reach Nov 1953).
-Please fix this with drop downs vs calendar selection.
-Otherwise, it's useless.<br> :date: __2021-02-25 21:18:34__

-> Covid is fake virus.
-This one big hoax like 9/11<br> :date: __2021-02-24 20:37:57__